xiaoyang-sde/knowledge-base/docs/computer-science/computer-systems/01-representing-manipulating-information.md

-# Bits, Bytes, and Integers
+# Representing and Manipulating Information

 ## Representing Informantion as Bits